Workforce Management Guide for Contact Center Leaders (& Why it’s Important)

 4. Support employees to maintain business continuity

 Resilient organizations understand the importance of customer satisfaction and also know that supporting their employees is equally as important during times of crisis.
-For your business to maintain continuity and persevere through the difficult times, tap into workforce management strategies that focus on employee care.
+For your business to maintain continuity, a healthy work-life balance, and persevere through the difficult times, tap into workforce management strategies that focus on employee care.

 It’s Not Too Late to Make a Change

 Do you already have a WFM solution?
 If so, it’s not too late to make a change.
-In fact, changing WFM solutions presents an opportunity to rethink your overall WFM approach.
+The bottom line is that changing WFM solutions present an opportunity to rethink your overall WFM approach.

 Gartner predicts that by 2023 at least 95% of new workforce management applications sold will be deployed in the cloud, spurred by organizations’ desire to modernize their contact center tech stack and reap the benefits offered by a modern cloud WFM solution.